ZiriciumDev/customerror/README.md

 ## customerror
-A simple tool to make custom errors
+A simple tool to make custom errors!

 The three functions are: